rmccoy7541/neand_sQTL/data/README.md

 # data

+## 12-30-2018
+Added the SRA run table which contains SRA metadata.

 ## 12-07-2018
 Added a `bed` file that is intended to filter out introns that are not handled by LeafCutter from `bam` files.
 See home directory README for more details.